 He sighed, plopping down back down on the snow in defeat, “I’ll wait here until you’re finished fishing.”
 He ignored the biting cold of the snow as it melted through the thin material of his pants.

-Jimin’s brows furrowed, probably picking up on Jungkook’s shift in mood, “You don’t have to stay.”
+Jimin’s brows furrowed, probably picking up on Jungkook’s shift in mood, “You don’t have to stay.
+The sun is setting.
+It will get colder.”

 “I’m not leaving.”